 Work conditions were not great.
 There was no breakroom; I supplied the office microwave.
 The company, despite many requests from the employees, would not get direct deposit – everything was paid by check.
 Our primary client was in Washington, D.C., and we were located in King of Prussia (KoP), Pennsylvania.
 There were multiple days when I went into work in the morning thinking that I would be in the KoP office that day, only to be sent to DC mid-morning.
 Several of those turned into overnight trips.
 The company would call on personal cell phones but would not reimburse for minute overages (this was before unlimited talk plans were standard).
 There was a stretch where I was in DC for five weeks straight – take the train down Monday morning and return Friday evening.
 Once I had to take the first Saturday train due to work unexpectedly running late on a Friday.
 I had not made plans for staying Friday night and could not find a hotel, so I slept at the client’s office on the floor under the desk.
 When project plans were made, they were made assuming that employees would be working 10 hour days.

 Needless to say, these working conditions were not ideal for a young father with a 3-year-old and a 1-year-old.
 In particular, the refusal to get direct deposit meant that getting my paycheck to the bank was difficult, as I was in DC a third of the time.
 This presented cash flow problems, not only in my personal bank account, but also in my credit cards, which I was using to buy tickets back and forth to DC (among other business expenses).
 Yes, they were reimbursed, but getting those checks to the bank was as difficult as the paychecks.
 Payments were late, my credit was taking a beating, and I was having no time with my family.
-My wife was actually helping out by not taking a job – child care costs were higher than the income a job would provide, so we would be losing money on the deal.
+My then-wife was actually helping out by not taking a job – child care costs were higher than the income a job would provide, so we would be losing money on the deal.

 Even though this new job provided stability, it did not immediately restore all the financial issues we were facing from the events of the previous two years.
 When my son wanted to get involved in Cub Scouts, the immediate costs weren’t an issue, but a week at day camp was cost-prohibitive.
-Luckily, if you volunteered at the day camp, your scouts attended for free.
+However, if you volunteered at the day camp, your children attended for free.
 So I volunteered.
 After the second year I volunteered there, the director approached me and asked me if I would consider being the director the next year; he was stepping down.

 I agreed.
 The first year was quite a learning year for me.
 By this time, I was six years removed from the lack of a job and finances were beginning to straighten out.
-Both kids were in school, and my wife had started a job at the local health food store.
+Both kids were in school, and my then-wife had started a job at the local health food store.
 Things weren’t perfect yet – it can take a long time for these things to resolve – but I wasn’t waking up in a panic at 4 am wondering how we were going to pay the mortgage anymore.

 The second year I ran the camp, the theme was “Pirates.”
 I built a pirate ship backdrop out of heavy duck cloth and PVC pipes.
 It was rather large, and needed to be anchored to the ground to make sure that it didn’t blow over in the wind.
 I went in search of anchors, and in doing so found myself ordering some ground stakes from an online kite-supply company.
 (It turns out I could have gotten the same thing from the local home improvement store, but I didn’t know that at the time.)
 When they arrived, along with them came the whole catalog of kites and kite supplies.